 —Christy Wiseman, AICP | Former Land Use and Water Planner, Colorado Department of Local Affairs

-The Sonoran Institute invites Colorado communities interested in establishing metrics to benchmark and track the impact of strategies that integrate water and land use to apply to the second round of the Metrics Project.
-This opportunity operationalizes the guidance found in Growing Water Smart Metrics: Tracking the Integration of Water and Land Use Planning.
+The Sonoran Institute invites Colorado communities interested in measuring the progress and impact of strategies that integrate water and land use to apply to future cycles of the Growing Water Smart Metrics Project.
+This opportunity operationalizes the guidance found in the Growing Water Smart Metrics Guidebook linked above.

 Applications can be submitted by land use planners, water providers and utilities, or other leaders representing a local government entity.
 Two neighboring communities or a county-municipality partnership may submit a joint application to participate.

-Participants will receive twelve months of specialized training and assistance from Sonoran Institute and consulting partner Brendle Group, consisting of:
+Participants in the Metrics Project will receive 6-8 months of custom assistance (up to 150 hours) from Sonoran Institute and Brendle Group, consisting of:

-• Lead the identification and invitation of individuals to the metrics stakeholder group.
+• Lead the identification and invitation of individuals to the Metrics Project stakeholder group.

-• Actively participate in the 4 stakeholder sessions and conduct preparatory and follow-up tasks between them.
+• Actively participate in the stakeholder meetings and conduct preparatory and follow-up tasks between them.

 • Have water and land use data available for use in the project.